On this page.....

 About our Church

 The forward-thinking Bishop of London 1901 to 1939, Arthur Foley Winnington-Ingram, had a vision for expanding the Church of England in London to make provision for the spiritual needs of the growing suburbs.
 He planned 45 new churches in what were to become the great suburban districts of the capital.
 Forty-five mission huts were built, and forty-five priests appointed ("London Diocesan Home Missionaries").
 These forty-five mission huts attracted congregations, who raised funds, and eventually forty-five new church buildings rose up with forty-five new church congregations.
 St Gabriel's, North Acton, is one of Bishop Winnington-Ingram's "new churches", and in fact is acknowledged to be the very first of the 45 (see the Acton Gazette, 24 July 1931).
-The mission was launched in 1921, church construction took place in 1930 and 1931, and the church was opened and consecrated on 18th July 1931.
+The mission was launched in 1920 (with a Church Army Evangelist in a mission hall), church construction took place in 1930 and 1931, and the church was opened and consecrated on 18th July 1931.

-Today the nave and chancel of St Gabriel's are used for Sunday worship.
-The chancel and sanctuary (with the massive high altar) are also used regularly for benediction, and daily offices.
+In the 1990s and 2000s the church experimented with "worship in the round", an ultimately unpopular fad of that era.
+From 2011 onwards the church was restored to its traditional form, so that now the whole of the main church building (nave, chancel, and sanctuary) is used for Sunday worship, as well as for the Daily Offices, and Benediction.
 The chancel is wide and spacious, and dominated by the very large high altar, and three hanging red sanctuary lamps.
 The rear of the nave is also used for social activities and for community functions.
-There are smaller side chapels (see below).
+There are smaller side chapels (see below), used particularly for weekday masses.
 There is a large gallery at the west end, which is currently out of use.
-There is also a large western narthex which serves as more than just an entrance hall.
-Being the size of a large room in a domestic dwelling, it now doubles up as a Junior Church area for children on Sundays.
+There is also a large western narthex which is an entrance hall, but also a useful meeting room.
 A church catering galley was installed in 2012 and new toilets and storage facilities were installed in 2018.

 Bishop Arthur Winnington-Ingram, who founded our church.